2022 EXAM ELIGIBILITY REQUIREMENTS

 Proof of completion of a residency in the U.S. or Canada.

-Active board certification in an American Board of Medical Specialties (ABMS) member board or osteopathic medicine [waived for Canadian physicians]
+Active board certification in an American Board of Medical Specialties (ABMS) member board or Osteopathic Medicine equivalent [waived for Canadian physicians]

-A minimum of 60 credits of Continuing Medical Education (CME) on the topic of obesity is required for certification.
+A minimum of 60 CME credits on the topic of obesity is required for certification.
 All CME must be AMA PRA Category 1 Credit™; AOA Category 1-A; or Mainpro-M1.

 Please note: There is no cap on the number of GROUP ONE credits that may be used to satisfy the requirement.
 You may complete all 60 credits through ABOM’s Primary Obesity Medicine CME partners.